reportportal/docs/src/md/src/InstallationSteps/TraefikTLS.md

     restart: always
 ```

-**NOTE**: You need to make sure that the required ports are opened, please check your firewall settings.
+**NOTE**: Make sure that the required ports are opened.
+Please check your firewall settings.

 ### Helpful links